 Ostiense has a lot to offer, but its street art can’t go unnoticed nor un-noted.
-International artists have decked the neighbourhood with colourful murals of epic proportions.
-Big hitting artists like Sten & Lex, Blu, Axel Void, and C215 have all got in on the action.
-Lace up your walking boots or hop on a Vespa and let the explorations begin!
+International artists have decked the neighborhood with colorful murals of epic proportions.
+Big-hitting artists like Sten & Lex, Blu, Axel Void, and C215 have all got in on the action.
+Lace-up your walking boots or hop on a Vespa and let the explorations begin!

 Via Francesco Negri 15.
-This vegan bistrot not only serves up amazing international creations made from fresh, seasonal ingredients, but they also let you play with their feline friends.
+This vegan bistro not only serves up amazing international creations made from fresh, seasonal ingredients, but they also let you play with their feline friends.
 Reservations are required!

 Click on the different category headings to find out more.
 You can also change some of your preferences.
 Note that blocking some types of cookies may impact your experience on our websites and the services we are able to offer.